ykhm-iob/IanOBThomasC_Capstone/README.md

 ## License

-This project uses the MIT License. see the LICENSE file in the project for more information.
+This project uses the MIT License.
+See the LICENSE file in the project for more information.